Giancarlo Stanton: 2021

-2022: All-Star season
+2022: All-Star Game MVP

 On June 17, Stanton hit his 361st home run during a game against the Toronto Blue Jays, tying Joe DiMaggio's career record as the 84th player on the all-time list.
 However, it took Stanton 1,800 fewer at-bats to achieve this feat.
 On June 25, Stanton hit a ground ball for the final out of a Houston Astros combined no-hitter, the first no-hitter pitched against the Yankees in 19 years.

 On July 8, Stanton was elected to start the All-Star Game in the outfield.
 It was his 5th career selection, the first all-star game selection since 2017, and his first selection with the Yankees.
 Stanton hit a two-run home run in the 4th inning off Tony Gonsolin, which was immediately followed by Byron Buxton's go-ahead home run.
 Stanton was named the 2022 All-Star Game MVP.

 On September 20 at Yankee Stadium, in a 9–8 win over the Pittsburgh Pirates, Stanton hit his third career walk-off grand slam.

 In 2022, he batted .211/.297/.462 (all career lows) in 398 at-bats, with 31 home runs and 78 RBIs.
 He slumped especially in the second half of the season, batting .151/.246/.336, and against power pitchers, batting .156/.248/.313.
 He had the slowest sprint speed of all Yankees, at 24.5 feet per second.

 On October 18, Stanton hit a three-run home run in the deciding Game 5 of the ALDS against the Cleveland Guardians, helping propel the Yankees to the ALCS.